Welcome to the Office of Department of Online and Digital Education

 Welcome Division Deans and other campus administrators.The resources on this page are primarily here for you, your administrative assistants, and other campus leadership.
-The Office of Distance Education at El Camino is here to support you and your faculty and staff in the following areas:
+The Department of Online and Digital Education at El Camino College is here to support you and your faculty and staff in the following areas:

 - Canvas Learning Management System (LMS) course site creation and maintenance.